danielbarnes175/DevelopInspireCreateWebsite/README.md

 A blog, a portfolio, a place to share projects?
 [DevelopInspireCreate](https://developinspirecreate.com) has it all.

 ### How can I help?
-If you are interested in contributing to the website, please reach out to us at https://developinspirecreate.com/contact.
+If you are interested in contributing to the website, please create an issue on GitHub.